RimaOdolski/Casa-Cocktail/README.md

   1. The user will choose the ingredients that are readily available in the home bar.
       * Click the alcohol or mixer bottle to see a list of ingredients to choose from.

-  2. Once the igredients are chosen
+  2. Once the ingredients are chosen